ryotayamanaka/customer_360/README.md

 +----------------------+
 ```

-List the other accounts in the same conneted component (partition) as John's account.
+List the other accounts in the same connected component (partition) as John's account.

 The partition (or component) id is added as a property named `SCC_KOSARAJU` for use in PGQL queries.
 *John's account_no is xxx-yyy-201 as shown in Lab 6.*